Dental Assistant Terminology and Associations

 |Sutures||Stitches used to repair an incision or wound.|

 If you’re ready to start a new career as a dental assistant, getting your education is a good first step.
-Find out more about dental assistant schools near you.
+But first, start researching accredited dental assisting schools and programs.

 FIND A SCHOOL TODAY